Economy class: Airlines

 Many airlines have created a slightly enhanced Economy class with, for example, a slightly larger pitch between seats such as Economy Plus from United Airlines.
-Arguably, such enhanced Economy classes only restore some of the comfort and amenities that were lost over the past few decades.Perhaps the first cheaper-than-standard airline flights were United's Boeing 247s between San Francisco and Los Angeles (Burbank) in 1940.
-Their nonstop DC-3s carried full-fare passengers ($18.95 one way) and Boeings flew a couple of two-stop flights each way for $13.90.
-That ended in 1942, and low fares did not reappear on scheduled airlines until 1948 when Pan Am started one DC-4 flight a day from New York La Guardia to San Juan with a $75 fare instead of the normal $133.
+Arguably, such enhanced Economy classes only restore some of the comfort and amenities that were lost over the past few decades.

+Perhaps the first cheaper-than-standard airline flights were United's Boeing 247s between San Francisco and Los Angeles (Burbank) in 1940.
+Their non-stop DC-3s carried full-fare passengers ($18.95 one way) and Boeings flew a couple of two-stop flights each way for $13.90.
+That ended in 1942, and low fares did not reappear on scheduled airlines until 1948 when Pan Am started one DC-4 flight a day from New York La Guardia to San Juan Puerto Rico with a $75 fare instead of the normal $133.
 In 1949, a tourist seat on a Pan Am DC-4 from New York to Rio cost $382 instead of $460 on the standard DC-4 making the same stops.

 In late 1948, Capital Airlines started one DC-4 flight each way a day between Chicago and New York La Guardia.
 Each flight left at 1 AM and stopped for ten minutes at Pittsburgh (Allegheny County).
 Chicago-NY fare was $29.60 plus 15% federal tax; seats on all other flights cost $44.10 plus tax.
 Coach flights slowly spread (all domestic flights were one-class, coach or standard, until TWA started two-class 1049Gs in 1955); in 1961, domestic coach passenger-miles for the year exceeded first-class for the first time.

 IATA allowed transatlantic tourist fares in summer 1952: New York to London cost $270 one way instead of $395.
 In the next few years, tourist fares spread around the world.

+Carbon emissions for business and first class passengers are about three and four times higher respectively, per passenger-kilometre travelled.

 Premium economy class

-Several airlines offer a Premium Economy class to passengers willing to pay slightly more for better seats and, in some cases, better service.
-Premium Economy class is positioned as a middleground between Standard Economy class and business class in terms of price, comfort, and amenities.
-These include Air Canada, Air New Zealand, Alitalia, American Airlines, Lufthansa, Thai Airways, Cathay Pacific Airways, All Nippon Airways, British Airways, South African Airways, Virgin Australia, Virgin Atlantic, EVA Air, Qantas, Delta Airlines, JetBlue Airways, United Airlines (United offers economy plus, which is different.
-See below), Scandinavian Airlines, Philippine Airlines, PAL Express, WestJet Airlines (on their Boeing 787-9’s), Air Vistara, Singapore Airlines (from 9 August), Pakistan International Airlines (only on 777 and A310 family), Aeroflot (only on 777), China Southern Airlines and Kuwait Airways (only on Boeing 777-300ER).
-The definition for Premium Economy class is not standardized and varies widely from airline to airline, from a slightly larger seat pitch with no other amenities, such as Economy Plus on United Airlines, to a true separate Premium Economy class with larger and more comfortable seats, better dining options, and better service.
+Many airlines offer a Premium Economy class to passengers willing to pay slightly more for better seats and, in some cases, better service.
+Premium Economy class is positioned as a middle-ground between standard economy class and business class in terms of price, comfort, and amenities.
+On some airlines, like WestJet, Premium Economy has replaced Business Class or First Class as the highest class of service on short-haul flights.
+The definition for Premium Economy class is not standardized and varies widely from airline to airline.
+Typically this includes a larger recliner seat, better dining options, complementary alcoholic beverages, and amenity kits.